dm5tt/SolarMeshtasticNode/README.md

-Warning: this thing will get a big overhaul as soon as the new TI BQ25630 charging controller will be released.
-It will then get a few design features to work as a power delivery platform for STM32/Nordic/ESP32 micrococontrollers.
+**Warning:** this thing will get a big overhaul as soon as the new TI BQ25630 charging controller will be released.
+It will then get a few design features to act as a solar power delivery platform for STM32/Nordic/ESP32/etc. micrococontrollers.

 ![MeshtasticRouterNode](pictures/MeshtasticNode_BQ25185.jpg)